-After recently captured wild horses have transitioned to their new environment, they are prepared for adoption or sale.
-Preparation involves freeze-marking the animals with a unique identification number, vaccination against common diseases, castration, and deworming.
+After recently captured wild horses have transitioned to their new environment, they are prepared for adoption, sale or other disposition (such as shipment to off-range pastures).
+Preparation involves freeze-marking the animals with a unique identification number, vaccination against common diseases, castration, and de-worming.
 During the preparation process, potential impacts to wild horses are similar to those that can occur during transport.
 Injury or mortality during the preparation process is low, but can occur.